 @clairefromwhere Reply to @imyourmomella ♬ original sound - Claire

 In this TikTok video by @clairefromwhere, Claire explains that the dill she bought a few days prior quickly began to wilt and lose its shape as it sat in the refrigerator.
 To combat the issue, she creates a small bouquet with the plant and submerges it in a cup of water.
-To her surprise, the dill revived overnight and looked good as new.
+To her surprise, the dill revived overnight and looked good as new, which is good news considering all of the dill benefits there are in store in this mighty herb.

 2. Change the water frequently